Emphasis Mine In Bible Verses

 This also means that we can have no real idea (hence cannot prepare for) the End Of Days, the Second Coming of Christ, and the promised Kingdom of God.
 After all, humans as free agents might make decisions that move history in a direction that God did not foresee.
 Certainly we would not be able to rely on there being a precise time frame for these events.

-What then, are to base our hope on?
+What then are to base our hope on?

 See The Antichrist

-In order to understand exactly what is in store for this planet and its inhabitants, we need to turn to Revelation, the last book of the Bible in which, the horrendous conditions in the last days are described by the metaphorical images of Seals, Trumpets and Bowls.
+The End of The Age In order to understand exactly what is in store for this planet and its inhabitants, we need to turn to Revelation, the last book of the Bible in which the horrendous conditions in the last days are described by the metaphorical images of Seals, Trumpets and Bowls.
 Some say they run concurrently, while others are of the opinion that they are different and succeeding series of judgments.
-While neither point of view is correct, there is little doubt that conditions get progressively worse, and more devastating, as the end times progress.
+While neither point of view is correct, there is little doubt that conditions get progressively worse and more devastating as the end times progress.

-then is how God's foreknowledge and mankind's free work together.
+The Final Question is how God's foreknowledge and mankind's free work together.

 Quite honestly, we have absolutely no idea.